-Non-response to the LFS tends to average about 5% of eligible households.
+Non-response to the LFS tends to average about 7% of eligible households.
 Interviewers are instructed to make all reasonable attempts to obtain LFS interviews with members of eligible households.
 For individuals who at first refuse to participate in the LFS, a letter is sent from the Regional Office to the dwelling address stressing the importance of the survey and the household's co-operation.
 This is followed by a second call (or visit) from the interviewer.
 For cases in which the timing of the interviewer's call (or visit) is inconvenient, an appointment is arranged to call back at a more convenient time.
 For cases in which there is no one home, numerous call backs are made.
 Under no circumstances are sampled dwellings replaced by other dwellings for reasons of non-response.

 Each month, after all attempts to obtain interviews have been made, a small number of non-responding households remain.
-For households non-responding to the LFS and for which LFS information was obtained in the previous month, this information is brought forward and used as the current month's LFS information.
-If no information is available, a weight adjustment is applied to account for non-responding households.
+For households non-responding to the LFS, a weight adjustment is applied to account for non-responding households.